francescogerardomarra/its/modulo26/4_security.md

 ### SessionCreationPolicies
 You can configure Spring Security with the `HttpSecurity` object to specify how session management should be handled.

 **Creating a session typically means that a `JSESSIONID` is introduced** (stored in the user's browser as a cookie) to maintain the session state across requests.
 This introduces session management overhead and can lead to security concerns.
-With stateless authentication, there's no need for the server to store session state, and the token (e.g., JWT) itself is sufficient for each request.
+With stateless authentication, there's no need for the server to store session state, and the token (e.g. JWT) itself is sufficient for each request.

 Let’s look at how different session policies affect what happens with sessions.